 Should You Sleep in Panties?

 To sleep in panties or not to sleep in panties?
-If that question keeps you up at night, we’re here to put your worries to rest.
+If that question keeps you up at night, don't sweat it!
+We’re here to put your worries to rest.

 Chances are, you’ve heard the age-old debates about what to wear to bed.
 Is it OK to sleep in a bra?
 What about certain types of pajamas?
 Along these same lines, many women also wonder whether it’s better to sleep in panties or go commando.